risper25/IMDBMovieReviews_SentimentAnalysis_PyTorch/README.md

-# IMDBMovieReviews_SentimentAnalysis_PyTorch
-##SENTIMENT ANALYSIS ON IMDB MOVIE REVIEW USING PYTHORCH
+#SENTIMENT ANALYSIS ON IMDB MOVIE REVIEW USING PYTORCH
+THE IMDB dataset haS 50K movie reviews with positive and negative reviews.
+The dataset was spilt into trainset(80%) ,validset(10%) and testset(10%).